codeceptjs/CodeceptJS/docs/plugins.md

 `eachElement` takes following args:

 -   `purpose` - the goal of an action.
-A comment text that will be displayed in output.
+A comment text that will be displayed in output.output.
 -   `locator` - a CSS/XPath locator to match elements
 -   `fn(element, index)` - **asynchronous** function which will be executed for each matched element.